NBCLab/reward-processing-meta-analysis/clustering/README.md

 Steps:

-Step 0: Get database dump from BrainMap (link).
+Step 0: Get database dump from BrainMap (http://brainmap.org/collaborations.html).
 You will have to sign up as a collaborator.

 Step 1: open MatLab